ashishraste/minifirewall/README.md

 What do you observe?
 You should NOT be able to ping any server since you have written a minifirewall rule to block all the incoming packets bounded to your system.
 Also you can try opening a webpage in your browser which should be unsuccessful.
-If not, then there is some problem with the passing/registering the rules with minifw.
+If not, then there is some problem with passing/registering the rules with the LKM minifw.
 <br/><br/>
 Play around with some more rules of minifirewall by going through its source until I update a "help" section which lists out all the parameters for minifirewall's rules. <br/> <br/>